Princess Basma bint Talal

-Princess Basma bint Talal (born 11 May 1951) is the only surviving daughter of King Talal and Queen Zein al-Sharaf of Jordan, sister of Hussein of Jordan and paternal aunt to the current king, King Abdullah II.
+Princess Basma bint Talal (بسمة بنت طلال; born 11 May 1951) is the only surviving daughter of King Talal and Queen Zein al-Sharaf of Jordan, sister of Hussein of Jordan and paternal aunt to the current king, King Abdullah II.

 Background

 Princess Basma, as an infant, among her siblings, c.
 1952-53: (L to R) Prince Hassan, Hussein of Jordan, Princess Basma, and Prince Muhammad.

 Basma's father became King of Jordan two months after she was born as a result of the assassination of her grandfather King Abdullah I in Jerusalem.
 King Talal was forced to abdicate as King for health reasons in 1952, when Basma was one year old.
 He lived on until 1972.
 Her mother was Queen Zein al-Sharaf (1916–1994).
 After her father's abdication, her older brother Hussein (1935–1999) ascended the throne, and her mother was queen regent until Hussein came of age in 1953.